 Combining her life-long secretarial expertise with her abiding love and passion for the Big Cats, ‘Ms. Pat’ has been an integral member of the TCWR team for nearly two decades.
 She says that talking with a tiger at lunch time is a whole lot different than feeding the pigeons along the Detroit River!

-Pat is now 99% retired, coming in to her TCWR desk only one day a week.
-When she’s not at Turpentine, she enjoys her new home on top of a mountain and doing a variety of community related things in Eureka Springs.
+Pat is now 100% retired.
+When not visiting Turpentine, she enjoys her new home on top of a mountain and doing a variety of community related things in Eureka Springs.
 Saying she has the best of both worlds, Pat spends her work days with the Big Cats at Turpentine Creek and her leisure days with her dogs, Anubis and Spencer, and her domestic cat, Buster.